ORTHODONTIC ASSISTANT COURSE

 -

-Use an ultrasonic scaler to remove excess supragingival cement (Included in our course)
+Use of an ultrasonic scaler to remove excess supragingival cement (included in our course)

 Upon Completion

-After successfully completing all coursework and returning your completed clinical documentation, you'll receive your Orthodontic Assistant Certificate from California Dental Educators.
-You’ll then be eligible to apply for the California State Board Orthodontic Assistant Permit Exam.
+Once all coursework and clinical documentation are successfully submitted, you will receive your Orthodontic Assistant Certificate from California Dental Educators.
+You will then be eligible to apply for the California Dental Board Orthodontic Assistant Permit (OAP) Exam.